apache/incubator-gluten/CONTRIBUTING.md

 A PR may need several iterations in the community review process.
 Please @reviewer once your PR is ready for next round of review.

 For critical code change, merging the PR requires at least two committers' approval.

+### Code Merging

+"**Squash and merge**" should be used to merge PR.
+If commit title doesn't align with PR title, please revise it.

+Example for commit title:
+  `[GLUTEN-<issue ID>][VL] xxxx (#<pr ID>)`

+If necessary, please add some brief description in the text box when merging the new commit.
+Please do NOT leave any meaningless historical commit message in the text box, such as "Initial commit", "Fix", "Fix code style", etc.